 - An old toothbrush or small cleaning brush

-- Remove everything from inside the bathtub.
-Prior to cleaning, remove all toiletries, toys, bottles, and loofas.
-You don't want to get any cleaning products on them.
+Prior to cleaning, remove all toiletries, toys, bottles, and loofahs—you don't want to get any cleaning products on them.
 This is a great time to toss anything that is empty, broken, or not going to be used anymore.
-Wipe down all the items that you have removed.
-Slimy soap scum can build up on these items too.
+Wipe down all the items that you have removed; after all, slimy soap scum can build up on these items, too.
 Set them aside to be placed back in the bathtub later.

-- The walls above and around the tub are the first things to clean.
-If your grout is mildewed and dirty, you'll need to begin by using a tile cleaner and grout brush.
-Work from top to bottom, following the instructions on your tile cleaner.
-Fully rinse away any tile cleaner residue.
-You never want your cleaners to mix.
+If your grout is mildewed and dirty, use a tile cleaner and grout brush.
+Work from top to bottom, following the instructions on your tile cleaner, and then fully rinse away any tile cleaner residue.
 Spray down the walls with an all-purpose cleaner or cleaner that's formulated for your tub surround.
 Wipe down the walls thoroughly, paying special attention to any sticky or obviously dirty areas.
-Be sure to ventilate the area with an open window or fan if your cleaner is bleach based or has any other strong scent.
+Be sure to ventilate the area with an open window or fan if your cleaner is bleach-based or has any other strong scent.

-- Apply an all-purpose or tub cleaner to the interior of your bathtub.
-Let the cleaner sit for 3 to 5 minutes.
-This will allow it power through much of the grime, making your job easier.
+Let the cleaner sit for 3 to 5 minutes to allow it power through much of the grime, making your job easier.
 After 3 to 5 minutes, begin working from top to bottom wiping down the tub.
 Be sure to rinse this area thoroughly.

-- Wipe everything down again one last time.
-Then dry out the bathtub by wiping it down with a clean towel or cleaning cloth.
-This is important to make sure no water spots or residue remain in the bathtub.
+Dry out the bathtub by wiping it down with a clean towel or cleaning cloth, making sure no water spots or residue remain in the bathtub.